Benjamin Bejbaum: Life and education

-Bejbaum was born on November 20, 1976, in Paris.
+Bejbaum was born into a Jewish immigrant family on November 20, 1976, in Paris.
+His father was from Poland and his mother from Tunisia.
 He attended Gérard de Nerval High School, Luzarches (Val-d'Oise).
 He then enrolled at the university in Villetaneuse (Seine-Saint-Denis) to study applied mathematics and information sciences.

 DailyMotion

 In March 2005, Bejbaum founded Dailymotion, along with Olivier Poitrey.
 A year later, the video site got $9.5 million from Atlas Ventures and Partech International a year later.
 After hiring Zaleski from QXL as executive chairman, he got $34 million led by Adventure Partners and AGF Private Equity in August 2007.

 In December 2008, Benjamin Bejbaum left the day-to-day operations at the company while Mark Zalesky took his position.
 After that, he continued on the board of the start-up.